Find Trade Colleges

 • Meter Reader

-In the United States, there were 34,800 jobs for Utilities Meter Reader in 2016.
+There were about 34,800 jobs for Utilities Meter Reader in 2016 (in the United States).
 There is little to no growth in job opportunities for Utilities Meter Reader.
-The BLS estimates 2,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,300 job openings in this field each year.

 undefined